 For early graduates (after 31⁄2 years), class rank after six semesters will be used.
-You must have attended a public high school or a North Central Association-accredited private high school within the Illinois Community College District #503 to qualify.
+You must have attended a public high school or an Illinois State Board of Education (ISBE) accredited private high school within the Illinois Community College District #503 to qualify.
 Presidential Scholars are awarded 100% of their tuition up to 16 credit hours per regular semester or 32 credit hours in an academic school year.

-In order to be considered, candidates must complete the Presidential Scholar Award Acceptance Agreement and submit intent to attend Black Hawk College by successfully completing Black Hawk College's application for admission and submitting high school transcripts by June 15th.
+In order to be considered, candidates must complete the Presidential Scholar Award Acceptance Agreement and submit intent to attend Black Hawk College by successfully completing Black Hawk College's application for admission and submitting high school transcripts by the specified deadlines.